ignytis/torustiq-cli/README.md

 - Memory leaks.
 Memory is dynamically allocated to store input, output and intermediate results.
 The static garbage collector of Rust cannot cover those cases, because _unsafe_ code is used for cross-library communnication.
 Need to review the memory allocation logic and to add the manual de-allocation wherever it is needed
 - Error handling.
 The application "panics" if any error occurs, but in some cases errors should be ignored or just reported to error log
+- Some functions like `torustiq_module_step_set_param` are copypasted across modules.
+Could this be replaced with imported single module?

 ## TODO